 The findings suggest the possible role of oligodendrocytes in long-term and potentially permanent changes in the brain that could set the stage for later mental health problems.
 Note that there is also a biological link between stress and anxiety, and depression.
 Stephen S. G. Ferguson et al. reported that stress leads to the activation of a protein known as corticotropin-releasing factor receptor 1 or CRFR1.
 Its activation does not only trigger anxiety but also promotes the release of specific types of serotonin receptors called 5-HTRs on cell surfaces in the brain.
 Too much 5-HTRs can cause abnormal brain signaling.

 The effects of chronic stress in the brain are multifold.
 While stress is an unavoidable fact of life, too much can have profound cognitive and mental health implications.
+Chronic stress can also affect the sociability and confidence of individuals.
 The studies above form part of a growing body of research about the role of chronic stress in the overall health and well-being of individuals.
 Not only did these studies draw associations between stress and cognitive or mental health problems, but they have also established the mechanism behind these associations at the biological, cellular, and molecular levels.

 Conclusion: How Intense and Prolonged Stress Affects the Brain

 How chronic stress affects the brain?
 The referenced studies revealed that chronic stress triggers biological processes that alter brain function and brain structure.
-A key takeaway from these studies centers on taking into consideration the underlying external and biological mechanisms of stress in the possible treatment and management of specific mental health problems—to include cognitive impairment, poor long-term or working memory, and mental health problems such as anxiety and depression, among others.
+A key takeaway from these studies centers on taking into consideration the underlying external and biological mechanisms of stress in the possible treatment and management of specific mental health problems—to include cognitive impairment, poor long-term or working memory; mental health problems such as anxiety and depression; and behavioral issues such as diminished sociability and confidence level, among others.

 FURTHER READINGS AND REFERENCES: